 Breast Augmentation FAQs

 Q: How long is the surgery?

 With the inframammary fold approach, breast augmentation surgery takes between 30 to 60 minutes.
-The time variations arise due to differences in anatomy as well as the number of implant/volume combinations Dr. Bogdan needs to try to find the best “fit” for patients with asymmetries.
+The time variations arise due to differences in anatomy.
 The transaxillary approach is technically more demanding, so it takes up to 30 minutes longer.